kenakofer/manifans-extension/README.md

 ### TODO

+ - Sometimes the events don't get set up, and the images don't get replaced
  - Solve the disappearing problem on the Positions tab
  - Refreshing user to top positions
  - Refreshing permanent market list